South Carolina Stingrays: Ryan Warsofsky era (2016–18)

-On July 6, 2016, Stingrays' assistant coach Ryan Warsofsky was announced as the new head coach and director of hockey operations.
+On July 6, 2016, Stingrays' assistant coach Ryan Warsofsky (later an NHL head coach) was announced as the new head coach and director of hockey operations.

 The 2016–17 season was also successful for the team.
 After the Stingrays made the playoffs with two games left in the season, they defeated the lower-seeded Greenville Swamp Rabbits in six games, before winning their second round series against the Florida Everblades in five games.
 They came back against the Manchester Monarchs in the Eastern Conference finals, winning in seven games after losing the first two games at home.
 Ultimately, the Stingrays were swept by the Colorado Eagles in four straight games in the Kelly Cup finals.

 New ownership (2018–present)

 On April 17, 2018, the Zucker family, part owners of the franchise since 1994 and the controlling interest since 2011, sold the majority stake of the franchise to Connecticut businessman Todd Halloran.

 Following the 2017–18 season, Warsofsky was hired as an assistant coach with the Charlotte Checkers in the American Hockey League and was replaced by Spiros Anastas.
 Anastas kept the job for one season and the Stingrays were the last team to qualify for a spot in the 2019 Kelly Cup playoffs.
 They were then eliminated in five games by the Orlando Solar Bears and Anastas was fired on April 26, 2019.
 He was replaced by assistant coach Steve Bergin.
 Bergin then lead the team to a 44–14–4 record in the 2019–20 season, and were leading the league when the rest of the season was cancelled due to the coronavirus pandemic.
 Bergin won the 2020 John Brophy Award for coach of the year and then left to become an assistant coach for Sacred Heart University.
 Assistant Ryan Blair was then named the head coach for the 2020–21 season.

+Blair was coach until March 7, 2022, when the Stingrays fired him.
+Brendan Kotyk replaced him as interim coach.
+He was coach through the rest of the 2021-22 season, named head coach before 2022-23, then fired at the end of the 2023-2024 season.
+Jared Nightingale took over as the Stingrays head coach for the 2024-25 season, leading the team to franchise records in points (109) and wins (52) in a single season.
+The Stingrays lost in the first round of the playoffs to the Orlando Solar Bears, and Nightingale was signed by the Rockford IceHogs, the AHL affiliate of the Chicago Blackhawks, to be their head coach.

+David Warsofsky, the brother of former Stingrays head coach Ryan Warsofsky, took over as head coach after serving as a special coaching advisor for the Stingrays in the 2024-25 season.